 Who are the hottest female Olympic athletes?
 Every 4 years, people from around the world come together to watch the most spectacular sporting event of all-time, the Summer Olympics.
 This year’s Summer Olympics in Rio was full of glory and controversies, with many talented athletes breaking records from left to right.
 It brings the most beautiful athletes from around the globe for all of us to enjoy second by second.
-See the list of most attractive women at Olympics 2016.

 Here is our list of the top 10 hottest female Olympics athletes.
 Take a look.
 Enjoy!

 2016 Summer Olympic team champion and floor exercise silver medalist Aly Raisman comes at number 10 in our list of Hottest Female Olympics Athletes.
 A decorated gymnast, the multi-medalist has also competed on Dancing with the Stars and posed for ESPN’s Body issue.

 In the Summer Olympics Games in Rio, she won the silver medal on floor exercise and a gold medal in the team event, making her the only Americans with back-to-back team golds.
 Raisman also won the silver medal in the individual all-around at the Summer Olympics.
 With a total of six medals, she is the 2nd most decorated female American gymnast of all time at the Olympics.

 9. Emma Coburn (Track and Field) – USA

 The two-time NCAA 3,000-meter steeplechase outdoor champion and 2016 Rio Olympian, Emma Coburn comes at number nine in our list of Hottest Female Olympics Athletes.
 She posed naked for ESPN’s Body issue.